sylikc/jpegview/readme.txt

 by 300 KB.
 However the total size of the package is lower than before because IJL15.dll and jpegtran.exe are no longer needed.

 Bugs fixed:
+- When a folder is called 'pictures.jpg' for example, JPEGView no longer tries to process this folder as image
 - Exposure time display: When nominator and denominator are both big numbers, a fractional value is shown instead of bigNum/bigDenum
-New features:
+- Reading slideshow list files (txt) encoded with UTF-8 and UTF-16 (little endian only) correctly
+- Reading slideshow list files (txt) using uppercase file endings for image files correctly New features:
 - Lossless JPEG transformations integrated into JPEGView.
 The jpegtran.exe application is no longer part of the distribution of JPEGView.
 - Basque translation, thanks to Xabier Aramendi
+- Chinese translation, thanks to Yia Guo
 - Keymap.txt now also supports to remap mouse buttons to commands.
+- New INI file setting: 'TrimWithoutPromptLosslessJPEG'.
+Set to true to trim image before lossless JPEG transformations if needed without prompting the user for each image.
 - New INI file setting: DefaultWindowRect=sticky to save and restore the window size and position in window mode
 - New INI file setting: 'SingleInstance'.
 Set to true to open all images in one single instance (window) of JPEGView.
 - New INI file setting: 'ShowBottomPanel'.
 Set to false to disable showing the bottom panel when hovering with the mouse on bottom part